-As a marine scientist, Nick was a member of several trans-Pacific research expeditions, sailing on a Brigantine-style Tall Ship equipped for advanced oceanographic research on the open sea.
-Tall Ship sailors, to this day, maintain the traditions and superstitions of Olde, including that of the Swizzle—an end of voyage celebration marking a successful ocean crossing.
+As a marine scientist, Nick sailed several trans-Pacific research expeditions on a Brigantine-style Tall Ship equipped for advanced oceanographic research.
+Tall Ship sailors, to this day, maintain the traditions and superstitions of Olde, including that of the Swizzle—a celebration marking the end of a successful ocean crossing.

-On the eve of journeys-end, the captain gathers his crew to offer congratulations and thanks to all.
-In this hallowed moment, before beginning the festivities that bring the voyage to a close, a ritual toast is made to Neptune—the protector who granted safe passage across his realm.
-The first drink is poured into the sea.
+On the eve of journey’s-end, the captain gathers his crew to offer congratulations and thanks to all.
+In this hallowed moment, before festivities can begin, a ritual toast is made to Neptune—the protector who grants safe passage across his realm.
+With reverence, the captain pours the first drink into the sea.

-OneForNeptune maintains tradition by paying homage to our most valuable resource, the ocean, for all that it offers.
-Our business model seeks to generate a healthy, sustainable, relationship with the ocean, securing a bluer future for you, for me, and for the sea.
+OneForNeptune maintains tradition by paying homage to our most valuable resource, the Ocean, for all that it offers.
+OneForNeptune seeks to generate a healthy, sustainable, relationship with the ocean, securing a bluer future for you, for me, and for the sea.

-After selling several of his cattle to purchase OneForNeptune’s first commercial dehydrator, Nick took to the kitchen and began working tirelessly to create a white fish jerky with the taste, texture, and aroma of beef jerky.
-Cooking has always been another passion of Nick’s, particularly because there is so much science and problem solving involved.
-“I spent a lot of long nights making some really bad jerky,” says Nick, “but through trial and error, a fundamental part of innovation, something quite special was created, even if it meant biting into more than a few pieces of jerky that were tougher than old leather.”
-He called the tender, mouthwatering recipe he developed Norse Smoke--a blend of Juniper Berries, Cracked Pepper, Sea Salt, and other spices.
+After selling cattle to purchase OneForNeptune’s first commercial dehydrator, Nick took to the kitchen and began working tirelessly to create a fish jerky with the taste, texture, and aroma of beef jerky.
+Cooking has always been another passion of Nick’s, particularly because there is so much science and problem-solving involved.
+“I spent a lot of long nights making some really bad jerky,” says Nick, “but through diligence and trial and error, something quite special was created.”
+He called the tender, mouthwatering recipe he developed Norse Smoke--a blend of gin-soaked Juniper Berries, Cracked Pepper, Sea Salt, and other spices.